From the comfort of their computer, Arbitration aficionados can now follow eight hours

 of the ICC International Court of Arbitration.

-to ICC’s traditional arbitration training, this e-learning package is
+“As an addition to ICC’s traditional arbitration training, this e-learning package is

 invaluable.
 It means we can provide a clear, insider’s explanation to anyone starting